converspace/activityweb-specification/README.md

 * Like social networks, it has no admin panel.
 There is an unified interface for publishing and consuming content.
 * Like social networks, there is the simplicity and immediacy of the always present and inviting textarea for publishing.
 * Like microblogging services, meta-data like tags, mentions and replies can be present anywhere in the content and have no special interface elements, just syntax.
 Titles are optional and part of the syntax.
 * Like wikis, content is not temporal.
-Updates to content is equally imporant as new content.
+Updates to content is equally important as new content.
 * Like asymmetrical social networks, you can follow other resources.
 * Like social networks, there is an activity stream.
-* Like popular blogging software, is built on LAMP, the least common denominator platfrom, to facilitate mass-adoption of self-hosting.
+* Like popular blogging software, is built on LAMP, the least common denominator platform, to facilitate mass-adoption of self-hosting.

 Centered around URI addressable resources
 -----------------------------------------